Agriculture, Fisheries and Forest

 2. Securing national interests

-It is national interests for Japan to secure safe and sustainable supply of marine products for consumers, through securing sustainable use of marine living resources, which at the same time, enables to promote sound development of the fisheries industry as a whole.
-Japan addresses issues on international fisheries based on such perspective.
+It is national interests for Japan to secure safe and stable supply of marine products for consumers, through securing sustainable use of marine living resources, which at the same time, promote sound development of the fisheries industry as a whole.
+Japan addresses international fisheries issues based on such a perspective.

 3. International cooperation

-Japan, responsible fishing country with a rich experience and advanced technology in various fisheries, is expected and capable to play a leading role to ensure sustainable use of marine living resources.
-Actually, Japan takes an initiative to promote sustainable use, working with other related countries in the framework such as regional fisheries management organizations (RFMOs) and related international bodies.
+Japan, a responsible fishing country with a rich experience and advanced technology in various fisheries fields, is expected and capable to play a leading role to ensure sustainable use of marine living resources.
+Actually, Japan takes an initiative to promote sustainable use, working with other related countries in various frameworks such as regional fisheries management organizations (RFMOs) and related international bodies.

 International Fisheries Organizations and Agreements